ierence/foundryvtt-rest-api/README.md

 ## **Getting started guide**

 To start using the Foundry REST API, you need to -

-- Have an API key or have the relay server running on your local machine or at an address your foundry game can access.

-- Have the URL of that server (and port if running locally) set as the "WebSocket Relay URL" in the settings for the Foundry REST API module.

 - Have your API key in the module settings.